Bridgerton: Cultural impact

-Fashion and interior design trends influenced or made popular by the series have been dubbed "Regencycore" or "the Bridgerton effect."
+Fashion and interior design trends influenced or made popular by the series have been dubbed "Regencycore" or "the Bridgerton effect".
 Lyst reported an increase in searches for items such as corsets, headpieces, and elbow-length gloves after the series' premiere.
-The series' female leads, Daphne and Kate, were also linked to a popularity in the colors sky blue and lilac respectively.
+The series' first two female leads, Daphne and Kate, were also linked to a popularity in the colors sky blue and lilac respectively.
 In 2021, Abigail Barlow and Emily Bear wrote a concept album based on characters and situations in season 1 of the series titled The Unofficial Bridgerton Musical, which won the 2022 Grammy Award for Best Musical Theater Album.
 After the two presented the songs from the album live in concert at the Kennedy Center in July 2022, Netflix sued them for copyright infringement.

 To ring in the second season, an official "Queen's Ball" was held in Washington DC, Chicago, Montréal, and Los Angeles, with similar events and experiences taking place in London and Johannesburg.
 Bloomingdale's put together a Bridgerton-themed pop-up collection and tea bar, displaying real costumes from the series in the U.S. for the first time in its 59th Street windows.

 After season two featured the main characters playing pall-mall, a lawn game considered to be the precursor to croquet, retailer John Lewis reported a 90% rise in sales for croquet sets.
 There was also a notable increase in internet searches and purchases of tiaras and corsets after season two's premiere.

 Stately homes around England saw an uptick in interest and visitors.
-Regarding Ranger's House, Chris Small of English Heritage said, "Since the launch of Bridgerton in 2020 we have seen many people who were previously unaware of the site inspired to visit."
+Regarding Ranger's House, Chris Small of English Heritage said, "Since the launch of Bridgerton in 2020, we have seen many people who were previously unaware of the site inspired to visit."
 Walking tours of the filming locations of the series have also been created, including an official one by Netflix.
 Castle Howard opened an exhibition titled Castle Howard on Screen: From Brideshead to Bridgerton in May 2022.